0330 822 0505

 Which mortgage lenders accept applicants with a history of payday loan use?

-Some mainstream lenders, such as Post Office Money and Virgin Money, won’t lend to anyone with a historic payday loan, but there are providers who offer more specialist contracts with some additional conditions to the agreement – these will often include a higher interest rate offer.
+Some mainstream lenders, such as Post Office Money and Virgin Money, will not lend to anyone with a historic payday loan, but there are providers who offer more specialist contracts with additional conditions to the agreement – these will often include a higher interest rate offer.

 Here are some examples of lenders’ specific criteria for this…

-Some mainstream lenders, such as HSBC, will also consider mortgage applications from payday borrowers, but keep in mind that you may be approved at high rates due your borrowing history.
-Mortgage lenders who are more specialised in providing offers to payday loan applicants often apply minimal or lower rate increases.
+Some mainstream lenders, such as HSBC, will also consider mortgage applications from payday borrowers, but keep in mind that you may be approved at high rates due to your borrowing history.
+Mortgage lenders who specialise in providing offers to payday loan applicants often apply minimal or lower rate increases.

-If you’re looking for a lender who operates outside of the mainstream with more competitive rates and fees, this is exactly where your broker’s inside-knowledge can prove invaluable.
-They can identify who these lenders are and what offers they currently have available.
+If you’re looking for a lender who operates outside the mainstream with more competitive rates and fees, your broker’s inside knowledge can prove invaluable.
+They can identify these lenders and what offers they currently have available.

 The information outlined in this section was correct at the time of writing (October 2021).
 Lenders reserve the right to update and amend their criteria at any time.